 - Positive control (which was infected with the parasite, but not treated);

-- Mentha 60 (which were treated for 60 consecutive days with 50mg/day); and
+- Mentha 60 (which was treated for 60 consecutive days with 50mg/day); and

 - Praziquantel (a drug commonly used in the treatment of the infection).